SparkPost/support-docs/content/momentum/4/conf-overview.md

     *   For node-specific configuration, create a sub-directory on the cluster manager that is below `/opt/msys/ecelerity/etc/conf` and bears the name of the node: /opt/msys/ecelerity/etc/conf/*`nodename`*.
 Copy the appropriate configuration files from the `default` directory.

-3. Make sure that the working copy of the repository is up-to-date by issuing the command:

-    eccfg pull --username *`name`* --password *`passwd`*
-4. Create and save the new configuration file.
+2. Create and save the new configuration file.

-5. Open the appropriate configuration file and include the new file using the `include` directive.
+3. Open the appropriate configuration file and include the new file using the `include` directive.

-6. Test the validity of your changes using the [validate_config](/momentum/4/executable/validate-config) script:
+4. Test the validity of your changes using the [validate_config](/momentum/4/executable/validate-config) script:

     `/opt/msys/ecelerity/bin/validate_config`
-7. Check that your changes are valid by reloading the configuration before committing it.
+5. Check that your changes are valid by reloading the configuration before committing it.
 Issue the following command:

     `/opt/msys/ecelerity/bin/ec_console /tmp/2025 config reload`

     If there are any errors, the new configuration will not load and the error message, `"Reconfigure failed"`, will be displayed.

-8. Once you are satisfied with your changes, commit them using the following command:

-    /opt/msys/ecelerity/bin/eccfg commit --username *`admin_user`* \
-     --password *`password`*

-    If you are configuring a cluster, you should allow about a minute or so for the changes to propagate to all nodes.

-9. Implement your changes.
+6. Implement your changes.

     *   For a single-node configuration, open the console and issue the command: